Tejaswini Khedkar

 • Why card sorting workshops?

-1. Foster cross-functional collaboration between design, product, tech, and sales teams.
+1. To foster cross-functional alignment between design, product, tech, and sales teams.

 workshop facilitation